ALMOND CAKE WITH RASPBERRY BUTTERCREAM

 For the Raspberry Buttercream:

-1 ½ cups (3 sticks or 12 ounces) unsalted butter, softened
+1 ½ cups (3 sticks) unsalted butter

 1 tablespoon pure vanilla extract

-1 tablespoon raspberry emulsion (optional, for a more intense raspberry flavor)
+1 tablespoon raspberry emulsion (optional)

 Pinch of salt